hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 or `set-style 'cell [style]`

-[8:57:46](#E-vQ9NWvdIvzolYsPfqaqmV-NI4x9F6N09SZW4uhZP8) <hiiamboris (NOT THIS ONE)>: there's documentation you know Ì†ΩÌ∏â https://gitlab.com/hiiamboris/red-spaces/-/blob/master/quickstart.md#styling
+[8:57:46](#E-vQ9NWvdIvzolYsPfqaqmV-NI4x9F6N09SZW4uhZP8) <hiiamboris (NOT THIS ONE)>: there's documentation you know üòâ https://gitlab.com/hiiamboris/red-spaces/-/blob/master/quickstart.md#styling

 [9:45:13](#TgmD-soOaithmfGrRa1mq0YZar_em35n-vY1fy0AOM4) <gchiu (Graham Chiu)>:
 Well it turns out i don't need io as i can use http read write so I'll try an older red to see if i can use this grid view.